kjosib/kjosib.github.io/voice/index.md

 We build one new behavioral component at a time up to mastery, first in isolation and then in combination with other skills.

 **Ground school** has two main thrusts:
-* Develop enough common language around the voice, how it sounds, and how it works, so that we can communicate effectively during pratical training.
+* Develop enough common language around the voice, how it sounds, and how it works, so that we can communicate effectively during practical training.
 * Ear Training
 * Make you into your own best tutor by giving you the knowledge to train at your best and also turn mistakes into your own customized training materials.
 * How do I teach myself?